How to avoid a MEC (or a Modified Endowment Contract)

 A Modified Endowment Contract, or MEC, is defined as being a special type of life insurance policy under federal income tax law – and these policies are actually subject to special tax treatment.

 Prior to the IRS enacting rules pertaining to Modified Endowment Contracts, it was possible to put large amounts of cash into a life insurance policy where the funds grew tax-deferred, along with the policy’s death benefit being received income tax-free by the beneficiary.

 Because of this, many investors were using cash value life insurance policies in place of other investment vehicles where the earnings are subject to tax.
 While you can still use cash value life insurance today as a way to accumulate tax-deferred growth, the IRS has put forth certain rules – and if these are not followed, the policy could lose its tax-advantaged status.

-How to Avoid a MEC
+How to Avoid the MEC Limit

 The law now prescribes a test that is intended to differentiate between life insurance policies that are purchased primarily for certain tax advantages, versus policies that are purchased primarily for the death benefit protection.

 Under current law, money that is accessed from a MEC in the form of policy or premium loans, as well as surrenders, assignments, pledges, withdrawals, or loans secured by the policy is subject to income tax (as well as possibly subject to penalties).

 So, while a Modified Endowment Contract provides a death benefit, the cash value gains can be taxed when accessed.
 (However, the principal – or cost basis – will not be taxed, unless these funds originated from prior un-taxed investment proceeds).

 The IRS uses a 7-pay test to help determine whether or not a life insurance policy is a MEC.
 In this case, the test is designed for discouraging premium payment schedules that will ultimately result in having a paid-up life insurance policy prior to the end of a seven-year period of time.